 For those permittees located outside of Chatham County and subject to the GSMM:

-New development that creates or adds 5,000 square feet or greater of new impervious surface area, or that involves land disturbing activity of 5,000 square feet of land or greater.
+New development that creates or adds 5,000 square feet or greater of new impervious surface area, or that involves land disturbing activity of 1 acre of land or greater.

 Redevelopment that creates or adds 5,000 square feet or greater of new impervious surface area, or that involves land disturbing activity of 1 acre or more, including projects less than one acre if they are part of a larger common plan of development or sale.

+Any commercial or industrial new development or redevelopment, regardless of size, with a Standard Industrial Classification (SIC) code that falls under the NPDES Industrial Stormwater Permit program, or is a hotspot land use.

 For those permittees located in Chatham County and subject to the CSS: